 Setting Up Programming Environment

-This page provides instructions for installing the required packages and their dependencies on a local computer or server.
+This section provides instructions for installing the required packages and their dependencies on a local computer or server.

 Install miniforge